Our People >

 Community Service

-Bryan is involved and often shares his expertise with local businesses and the legal community.
-He stays active in his community, is the past chair of Veterans Companion Animal Services, and volunteers with the Central Ohio Chapter of the Crohn’s and Colitis Foundation.
-Bryan served as a paratrooper and was stationed at the 82nd Airborne Division.
+Active in his community, Bryan is the past chair of Veterans Companion Animal Services and volunteers with the Central Ohio Chapter of the Crohn’s and Colitis Foundation.
+A former paratrooper stationed at the 82nd Airborne Division, Bryan remains committed to sharing his expertise with local businesses and the legal community.

 How can we help you today?